RobbieHember/fcgadgets/README.md

 * Reporting Silviculture Updates and Land Status Tracking System (RESULTS);
 * Growth and yield models;

-The aim of the Package is to maintain the principles and standards applied in Canada’s National GHG Inventory.
+The aim of the Package is to maintain the principles and standards applied in Canada’s National GHG Inventory for the purpose of analyzing actual and proposed climate change mitigation in the Land Use, Land Use Change and Forestry (LULUCF) sector.

 ## Dependencies
 Much of the in-house background science and analysis in support of the fcgadgets package is organized in the **fcexplore** package.
 The spatial reference system for many projects relies on information and processing from the **BC1ha** package.

 ## cbrunner
 The cbrunner subpackage is called to simulate the annual GHG balance for a specified set of homogeneous forest stands.
 Stands are georeferenced within the standard BC spatial reference system.
-The fate of any organic material that is removed from forest stands is tracked annually, but the pools are not spatially.
+The fate of any organic material that is removed from forest stands is tracked annually, but the pools are not tracked spatially.

+The package adopts a probabilistic framework that can accommodate processes with deterministic and random components.

 ### BiomassFromTASSorTIPSY:
 * Simulates tree biomass dynamics on an annual basis based on inputs of net biomass growth from the TASS/TIPSY growth and yield software application (https://www2.gov.bc.ca/gov/content/industry/forestry/managing-our-forest-resources/forest-inventory/growth-and-yield-modelling)
 * Default settings assume inputs generated with BatchTIPSY.exe, but this can be overridden to input tables generated with TASS